FrostFlow13/denovo_assembly_pipeline/README.md

 I cannot guarantee it will work for every organism or dataset, especially for organisms/strains that have low heterozygosity of their genomes or long (~75-100+ kb) tracts of homozygosity between heterozygous regions, but it worked for a CRISPR-competent strain of _Candida albicans_ SC5314 (a diploid single-celled yeast, and specifically a Chr5AB disomic derivative of AHY940 from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5422035/, designated MAY1376).

-Please do not hesitate to ask questions, as I am going on a journey here to learn either Snakemake or Nextflow for this process.
-I am not a CLASSICALLY trained bioinformatician or programmer beyond a few classes - I was just a graduate student/researcher at the time I made my first repository (which, in retrospect, was more just an online host for my work instruction file), but I did make a de novo, telomere-to-telomere, haplotype phased assembly.
+Please do not hesitate to ask questions, as I am going on a journey here to learn Nextflow for this process.
+I am not a CLASSICALLY trained bioinformatician or programmer beyond a few classes - I was just a graduate student/researcher at the time I made my first repository (which, in retrospect, was more just an online host for my work instruction file), but I did make a _de novo_, telomere-to-telomere, haplotype phased assembly.
 As stated above, this repository is me furthering my skills by turning it into a scalable pipeline.

 ## Background on Data Used for Development